bghira/SimpleTuner/TUTORIAL.md

 ## Hardware Requirements

 Ensure your hardware meets the requirements for the resolution and batch size you plan to use.
 High-end GPUs with more than 24G VRAM are generally recommended.
 For LoRA, 24G is more than enough - you can get by with a 12G or 16G GPU.
-More is better, but there's a threshold of diminishing returns around 24G for LoRA.
+More is better, but there's a threshold of diminishing returns around 24G for LoRAs on smaller models (eg. not Flux)

-**For full u-net tuning:** Although SimpleTuner has an option to `--fully_unload_text_encoder` and by default will unload the VAE during training, the base SDXL u-net consumes 12.5GB at idle.
-When the first forward pass runs, a 24G GPU will hit an Out of Memory condition, _even_ with 128x128 training data.

-This occurs with Adafactor, AdamW8Bit, Prodigy, and D-adaptation due to a bug in PyTorch.
-Ensure you are using the **latest** 2.1.x release of PyTorch, which allows **full u-net tuning in ~22G of VRAM without DeepSpeed**.

-24G GPUs can meaningfully train SDXL, though 40G is the sweet spot for full fine-tune - an 80G GPU is pure heaven.
+See the main [README](/README.md) for more up-to-date hardware requirement information.

 ## Dependencies